gradle/gradle/design-docs/features/faster-builds/faster-build-configuration/README.md

 Audience is developers that are using the Gradle daemon.

 - Review and update performance tests to measure this and lock in improvements.
-- Profile to validate the following plan:
+- Profile to validate the following plan

+### Potential improvements

+- Fix hotspots identified by profiling
 - Send messages to daemon client asynchronously
 - Faster rule execution for task configuration
 - Reuse build script cache instances across builds